Aliases for PRKD3 Gene

 GeneCards Summary for PRKD3 Gene

 PRKD3 (Protein Kinase D3) is a Protein Coding gene.
 Diseases associated with PRKD3 include Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease and Cystic Kidney Disease.
-Among its related pathways are Sweet Taste Signaling and Integrin Pathway.
+Among its related pathways are Beta-Adrenergic Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKD1.

 UniProtKB/Swiss-Prot Summary for PRKD3 Gene